OttoKaaij/old-pages/computer-science.md

 permalink: /cs/
 ---

+I am currently doing my Bsc in Computer Science at the TU Delft.
+My main interests are:

+- Education
+- Software architecture

-# Computer Science
+# TA

-I am active blah blah lorem ipsum
+I am / have been active as a teaching assistant for the following courses:

+- Reasoning and Logic
-- a
+- Object Oriented Programming
-- b
+- Computer Organisation
+- Web and Database Technology
-- c
+- Algorithms and Datastructures

-## Subsub
+- Object Oriented Programming Project
+- Software quality and testing.